 These consolidated and company financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) and the Interpretations of the International Financial Reporting Interpretations Committee (IFRIC), as they have been endorsed by the European Union.
-The financial statements have been prepared in accordance with the historical cost principle, apart from certain financial assets and liabilities (including derivatives), which have been valued at fair value.
+The financial statements have been prepared in accordance with the historical cost principle, apart from in the case of certain financial assets and liabilities (including derivatives), which have been valued at fair value.